IneSantos/Doctor-Case-App/README.md

 ## Before we start

 This project was developed using <code>.env</code> configurations.
-So it's important that before we start we copy and past the <code>.env</code> files inside the server folder and the srv folder.
+So it's important that before we start we copy and past the <code>.env</code> files inside the server folder and the src folder.

 ## Project Structure